Detecting Toxic Flow: Introduction

 To evaluate the predictive performance of our model and the efficacy of the broker's strategy, we use a proprietary dataset of FX transactions from 28 June 2022 to 21 October 2022.
 Initially, the models are trained with data between 28 June and 31 July, and the remainder of the data (1 August to 21 October) is used to deploy the strategy, i.e., use predictions of toxicity for each trade to inform the internalisation-externalisation strategy we develop.
-During the deploy phase, PULSE and the maximum-likelihood estimator models continue to learn, while the models based on logistic regression and random forests are not updated.
-For a given {\toxichorizon} and a {\cutoffprobability} the (internalisation-externalisation) strategy internalises the trade if the probability that the trade is toxic is less than or equal to the {\cutoffprobability}, otherwise it externalises the trade.
-We compute the PnL of all trades that the broker internalised and the avoided loss due to externalised trades.
-We find that {\ourmodel} delivers the best combination of PnL and avoided loss across all {\toxichorizon}s we consider in this paper.
+During the deploy phase, the maximum-likelihood estimator is continually updated with the running average of the toxic trades and the parameters of the NNet are updated with {\ourmodel}, while the models based on logistic regression and random forests are not updated.\footnote{Robustness checks in the appendix study the performance of the logistic regression and random forests when the models are re-trained weekly. } For a given {\toxichorizon} and a {\cutoffprobability}, the strategy internalises the trade if the probability that the trade is toxic is less than or equal to the {\cutoffprobability}, otherwise it externalises the trade.
+We compute the PnL of all trades that the broker internalised and the losses she avoids by externalising trades.
+We find that a NNet trained with {\ourmodel} delivers the best combination of PnL and avoided loss across all {\toxichorizon}s we consider in this paper.

-Finally, it is more advantageous to have a universal model than to have one model per trader.
-That is, we obtain higher accuracies when we train one model for all traders than when we train one model per trader; higher accuracies result from having more data.
-When one restricts to one model per trader, the model for traders with fewer transactions underperforms compared with a universal model that is trained on more datapoints.
-We also find that if we build a model that does not consider the inventory, cash, and recent activity of clients, that is, if the broker does not use identification of the trader, the performance of {\ourmodel} is the same.
-Thus, in our dataset, client-specific variables do not add value to predict the toxicity of trades.
+Finally, we find that a universal model is more advantageous than one model per trader.
+That is, we obtain higher accuracies (when predicting toxic trades) when we train one model for all traders than when we train one model per trader; higher accuracies result from having more data.
+When one restricts to one model per trader, the model for traders with fewer transactions is outperformed by a universal model that is trained on more datapoints.
+We also find that if we build a universal model that does not consider the inventory, cash, and recent activity of clients (i.e., the broker does not use the identification of the trader), the performance of {\ourmodel} deteriorates substantially when compared to the performance of a model that includes the identity and unique features of the trader.
+Thus, in our dataset, client-specific variables does add value to predict the toxicity of trades.